Lisuzer/CGS-team-camp/README.md

 - _You should split your code on logical components ( `<TodoContainer />`, `<TodoElement/>` etc);_
 - _For Edit/Add you should use forms written with [Formik](https://formik.org/docs/overview);_
-- _Put logic related to server interactions inside `service/http.ts` file (check [Our Documentation](https://github.com/CodeGeneration-2020/code-generation-code-style/blob/main/docs/javascript.md#server-interactions-))_
+- _Put logic related to server interactions inside `service/http.ts` file_
 - _For data fetching you can use [React Query](https://react-query.tanstack.com/), it also help you to globally store your data_
 - _Todo list page should have different behaviors on different devices.
 Desktop - should be displayed as a table, Tablet - should be as slider, Mobile - list._
 - _Your font sizes, colors, margins, paddings should be in THEME const_